d-hacks/kronos/README.md

 # kronos
 ## Overview
-This is the docker based command for machine learning project.
-kronos helps that you mind the difference between a local cpu environemnt and a cuda gpu environment.
+Kronos is a docker based command for executing machine learning projects which can automatically differenciate between a local cpu environemnt and a cuda gpu environment and run accordingly.

 ## Installation
 1. Install [pip](https://pip.pypa.io/en/stable/).